 Things to carry: Warm clothes, a good pair of sneakers, a rucksack and a raincoat are all that you need to carry.
 Everything else is arranged by us.

 Food: The staple diet is rice and chapatti.
 Food is sufficient and decent.
 For groups requiring different foods, such as international travellers, cook and food are carried with the group.
 All our tours are accompanied by highly experienced guides and porters and almost in all cases, the food is carried along with the trek and cooked by trek support team members.

 Map for Trekkers

-The founders of naturebeyond first trekked to Sandakphu in 1989, Long before trekking to Sandakphu gained popularity and even before our travel company was conceived.
-Over the last two decades our members have trekked here innumerable times.
-Often with international guests, but also with Indian trekking groups and Jeep safaries.
-We have unmatched experience and expertise in organising treks in Eastern Himalaya.
+The founders of HUMRO TOURS first trekked to Sandakphu in 1989, Long before trekking to Sandakphu gained popularity and even before our travel company was conceived.
+Over the last two decades, our members have trekked here innumerable times.
+Often with international guests, but also with Indian trekking groups and Jeep salaries.
+We have unmatched experience and expertise in organizing treks in Eastern Himalayas.
 From tents to kitchen utensils, all the trekking equipment is our own.
 Above all, our trekking guides are the best in the region.

-Of course trekkers are not the only people visiting Sandakphu.
-We also organise jeep Safaris on a regular basis for domestic and international tourists.
+Of course, trekkers are not the only people visiting Sandakphu.
+We also organize jeep Safaris on a regular basis for domestic and international tourists.
 The Land Rovers of Maneybhanjan can take you here on a single day.
 But be prepared for a rough ride on the way as the road is mostly stone paved and quite steep at stretches.

 Your travel cost depends on 3 factors.
-Duration of your tour, Group size and services taken.
+Duration of your tour, Group size, and services are taken.
 If you are planning a trek on your own and travelling in a group of 5 / 6 people, your cost may be lower than when taking the service of an organized trekking company like us.
 We offer full-service treks where there are porters and guides and other team members involved.
 A budget can be given according to your group size and specific requirement once you get in touch with our helpdesk team.